 Forest Preserve DUI Dismissed Before Trial

 The Forest Preserve Police charged my client with DUI.
-My client was riding his motorcycle on a roadway leading out of a Forest Preserve when he lost control and fell off his motorcycle and then fell into a ditch.
-The police officer was there within minutes and observed him to a strong odor of alcohol, had a flushed red face, slurred speech.
-Although my client initially stated that he did not consume any alcohol, he told the paramedics that he did and finally admitted it to the officer when he was at the hospital.
+My client was riding his motorcycle on a roadway leading out of a Forest Preserve.
+He he lost control and fell off his motorcycle and then fell into a ditch.
+The police officer was there within minutes and testified that he had a strong odor of alcohol on his breath.
+Additionally the officer claimed my client had a flushed red face and slurred speech.
+Although my client initially stated that he did not consume any alcohol, he told the paramedics that he did.
+He also changed is story to the police officer at the hospital.
 Once my client was released from the hospital, he was placed under arrest for driving under the influence of alcohol.

-I immediately filed a Petition to Rescind the Statutory Summary Suspension and a Motion to Suppress Illegally Obtained Evidence.
+Once i was hired, I immediately filed a Petition to Rescind the Statutory Summary Suspension.
+Additionally, I filed a Motion to Suppress Illegally Obtained Evidence.

 Hearing on the Motion to Suppress Illegally Obtained Evidence:

 The first hearing was on my motion to suppress.
 At the hearing I was proved that the arresting officer did not have reasonable grounds to believe that my client was intoxicated.
 I proved this by asking the police officer questions and then being able to follow up and re-question her.
 During the direct examination, I was able to have the police officer build up her story.
 I then re-questioned her based upon her reports.
 This allowed me to show the court that she was not being truthful.

 The Court ruled that the police officer arrested my client without giving him the opportunity to prove he was not drunk.
 The case was dismissed before the case was set for trial.

 Additionally, based on the police officers prior testimony, the court granted my Petition to Rescind the Statutory Summary Suspension.
 This completely restored my client’s driving privileges and the entire case was dismissed.